 Excise taxes (commonly known as a “sin” tax) is generally charged on products or services that are not considered “good” for consumers or the environment.
 The most common products that include an excise tax are alcohol, tobacco and gasoline.
 As a business owner, if you sell a product or service that is subject to excise tax, you are responsible for collecting and paying that excise tax to the appropriate federal and state authorities.

 Be organized and ready for tax season by using an accounting program like QuickBooks.
 QuickBooks allows you store receipts and expenses, download and categorize bank and credit card transactions, and much more, making taxes a breeze.
-Click here for a free 30 day trial.
+Click here to receive up to 50% off.